 1. The urgent notifications help the customers by convincing them to check the cart again.
 This creates an opportunity to grab the right deal for the outgoing customer without purchasing the product.

-2. Use the phrases like ‘Be Hassle-free’, ‘Grab the coupon’, ‘don’t miss out’, ‘Limited offer’, ‘for a limited time’, ‘Hurry up’ etc. to create the urgency in the customers.
-This helps to gain immediate attention to customers.
+2. Use the phrases like ‘Be Hassle-free’, ‘Grab the coupon’, ‘don’t miss out, ‘Limited offer’, ‘for a limited time, ‘Hurry up’ etc. to create urgency in the customers.
+This helps to gain immediate attention from customers.

 3. You can also send push notifications like cash back and extra discounts.
 This suggestion can help the user to grab the product.
 For example, Use TRAVEL50 to get 50% off on your trip.